benzman81/homebridge-http-webhooks/README.md

 For temperature sensors the value for `NEWVALUE` is the new temperature reading.

 ## Humidity sensor
-For humidity sensors the value for `NEWVALUE` is the new ralative humidity percentage reading.
+For humidity sensors the value for `NEWVALUE` is the new relative humidity percentage reading.

 # Thermostat
 To update a thermostat you can update four different values: